 You can find out more about tile sealers in our in depth guide.

-Rich in character, texture and charm, the Prato Terracotta collection includes a range of handmade tiles in various shapes and sizes.
+Rich in character, texture and charm, our Eco Terra terracotta tile collection includes a range of handmade tiles in various shapes and sizes.
 These warm, earthy tiles can be used as a floor finish in the home for a rustic yet timeless touch.
 Being a hand crafted product, each piece is unique to the next, boasting variations in depth of colour along with small chips in the surface, adding to the character and charm of the tiles themselves.
-Being in their raw, unglazed form, these terracotta tiles are porous and as such, will require sealing in order to ensure the body of the tile is well protected against staining or moisture damage.

 What makes authentic Moroccan tiles so beautiful are the stunning variations in colour, texture, shape, finish, thickness and form.
 Machine manufacturing will produce perfect copies of a product whereas handmade tiles will show unique variations from one piece to the next as a result of the hand crafting process, creating a magical, highly tactile experience made up of shades of colour and varying textures.